-Students must pass all subjects enrolled and maintain a 4.0 grade point average (on an 11 point scale) the previous quarter in order to participate in co-curricular activities to be district eligible.
+Students must pass all subjects enrolled the previous quarter in order to participate in co-curricular activities to be district eligible.
 All students' grades are to be reviewed every 3 weeks (progress report time) to see if they remain district eligible and can participate.
-Students that receive a failing grade on a progress report will be on probation until he/she submits a grade check showing his/her grade is above a 60% in that course.
-Students that fall below a 4.0 GPA at the 3-week grade check will be on probation.
-During probation, students may participate in team activities but if that student's grade does not improve above 4.0 GPA at the second three-week grade check, that student will be district ineligible until the end of the quarter.
-District ineligible students may be allowed to practice, and sit with the team during activities, but cannot participate in the event.
+Students that receive a failing grade on a 3 week grade check will be district ineligible until he/she submits a grade check showing his/her grade is above a 60% in that course.
+If students fail to get the F to a passing grade during 2 consecutive 3 week grade checks they will be district ineligible for the remainder of the quarter.
+District ineligible students may be allowed to practice, and sit with the teams during activities, but cannot participate in the event.
 Students that are district ineligible cannot miss school time to attend events.

-Students need only to meet state standards (must receive 3.0 units of credit or 80% of the maximum allowable credits which may be earned, whichever is greater) the first day of school to participate until the end of the first 3 week period at which time they must be district eligible.
-A 4.0 may not be attained by rounding a lower number to reach 4.0.
+Students must have 0 F's from 4th quarter and will be held to state standards (must receive 3.0 units of credit or 80% of the maximum allowable credits which may be earned, whichever is greater the preceding semester) to participate.